hashgraph/hedera-hts-demo/README.md

 This demo is a user interface written in Javascript (Vue.JS) to illustrate the use of the Hedera Token Service.
 When first launched, the demo will create three accounts as follows:
 * An account for the owner/admin of new tokens
+* Two accounts representing users (wallet holders) that will use the token, Alice and Bob
+* Another account representing a marketplace (escrow) for the purpose of holding tokens that have been offered for sale

-* Two accounts representing users (wallet holders) that will use the token Each account is credited 1 hBar to fund their activity on Hedera.
+Each account is credited some hBar to fund their activity on Hedera.

 The demo enables you to:
 * Create tokens